meeshkan/meeshkan-client/README.md

 $ meeshkan stop
 ```

-#### Using PyTorch
+#### PyTorch example
+You can use Meeshkan with any Python machine learning framework.
+As an example, let us use PyTorch to train a
-If you want to run a more realistic example using PyTorch to train a convolution neural network on MNIST,
+convolution neural network on MNIST.

-first install `torch` and `torchvision`:
+First install `torch` and `torchvision`:
 ```bash
 $ pip install torch torchvision
 ```